ddu608/jenkins-sample/README.md

-## Jenkins intro
+# Jenkins intro
 1. What's jenkins
+    - automation server
+    - history
     - pros
       + No.1 CI/CD tool
-      + flexbility and extensibility, have a 1000 ecosystem of plugins
+      + flexbility and extensibility, have a vast ecosystem of plugins, 1000+
       + open source and free
       + scalablity and distributed builds
       + Strong integration Capabilities
+      + workflow as code (2016)
     - cons
       + hard to debug
-      + hard to implement complicate logics
+      + hard to implement pipeline if the logics is too complicate
       + not so stable, always small bugs
+      + backward compatibility
 2. Jenkins usage
     - Installation
+        service
+        docker
+        war
+    - parameterized
+    - cron schedule
     - SCM - git
-    - parameterized
-    - notificaiton
-    - API integrations
     - workflow as code
         - groovy pipelines
         - pipeline-syntax
+    - notificaiton
+    - API integrations
     - Call another build
     - 1000+ plugins to do most of everythings
         - plugin management
+    - integration with clouds
-3. How to design a workflow
+3. How to design/implement a workflow
     - trigger
         - type
             - UI